 Just like every part of being a parent, there’s a learning curve that comes with breastfeeding.
 Although it happens, most people aren’t naturals right away!
-A great way to learn about the different ways to breastfeed is by meeting with one of our board certified lactation consultants.
+A great way to learn about the different breastfeed positions is by meeting with one of our board certified lactation consultants.
 While they’re an awesome resource, we also wanted to provide a free resource that discussed different breastfeeding positions, as well as our tips and tricks for the best breastfeeding experience.

 There are about five main breastfeeding positions, although variations on these exist.
 We’ll break them down so you can choose your favorite and get started!
 When it comes to breastfeeding, never hesitate to try new things.
-Start with the position that feels the most natural to you.
+Start with the breastfeeding position that feels the most natural to you.
 If one position isn’t working for you and your baby, switch it up!

 1. Cradle position